ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 client_secret> example12345
 ```

-* Choose the scope you wish to give rclone.
-Full access is safe and likely the most useful one to you, so in this case we will type `1` then press **Enter**.
+* Choose the scope you wish to give to rclone.
+Full access is safe and is likely the most useful one to you, so in this case we will type `1` then press **Enter**.

 ```
 Scope that rclone should use when requesting access from drive.